 In accounting for stock-based incentive awards we measure and recognize the cost of employee and non-employee services received in exchange for awards of equity instruments based on the grant date fair value of those awards.
 Compensation cost is recognized ratably using the straight-line attribution method over the vesting period, which is considered to be the requisite service period.
-We estimate pre-vesting award forfeitures when calculating the compensation costs and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
+We record forfeitures in the periods in which they occur.
 Compensation expense for performance-based stock option awards is recognized when "performance" has occurred or is probable of occurring.